Why see a psychologist?

 - Your paediatrician will be able to complete forms to allow you to access funding to support your child’s treatment.

-My son has been diagnosed with Autism Spectrum Disorder, what do I do now?
+My son has been diagnosed with Autism.
+What do I do now?